 Crowds are typically bad at Star Wars Weekend, with especially long lines for Star Tours: the Adventures Continue, and also for all of the special meet & greets.
 As a general rule I wouldn’t recommend doing Jedi Training Academy or Star Tours during Star Wars Weekends if you can experience them other times during the week.
 Jedi Training Academy has a better energy during Star Wars Weekends, but it’s just not worth the crowds.
 If someone in your party does want to do Jedi Training Academy, make sure to head to the sign-up first thing in the morning.

-For the first time ever, Walt Disney World will offer Star Wars character meals during the 2014 Star Wars Weekends.
+Returning this year, Walt Disney World will offer Star Wars character meals during the 2015 Star Wars Weekends.
 Prices are quite steep, but if you would otherwise be waiting in line for these characters in the hot, Florida sun, this could save you a ton of time and potentially be worth the money.
 These meals are available May 4, 2015 through June 14, 2015 any day of the week.